 7. Volvo

 Most people probably associate the name Volvo with cars.
-So you might be surprised to learn that Volvo Construction Equipment ranks number one in Europe and sixth on the worldwide list of construction machinery sales ($8.85 billion in 2020).
+So you might be surprised to learn that Volvo Construction Equipment holds a 4.3% market share among leading construction equipment manufacturers as of the most recent data from 2022.
 Even older than John Deere, the Swedish company was founded in 1832.
 Volvo CE has production facilities in Sweden, Belgium, Brazil, China, India, Korea, the United Kingdom, and the U.S.

 Types of Equipment